-The Tier 2 visa is intended to help the best international talent stay in the UK long term to start their professional graduate level career.
+The Tier 2 visa is intended to help the best international talent stay in the UK to start their professional graduate level career.
 You can find out more about this visa on the Immigration Advice Service pages and the UKCISA site.

 This type of wording can be quite off-putting and confusing.
 You should check with the employer exactly what they mean.

 Careers and Placements staff are not immigration advisers and are not permitted to give individual immigration advice, but we might be able to answer your initial queries about this issue.
 If you have any questions please come and talk to us.

 What can I do to give myself the best chance of success?

 There are things you can do now before you start applying for jobs